 Alcoholic Mood Swings in Heavy Drinkers

-Long-term alcohol abuse can change your personality because it alters your brain structure.
-It does this in three significant ways by:
+Long-term alcohol abuse can change your personality by altering your brain structure.
+It does this in three significant ways:

 - Causing atrophy or brain shrinkage of brain regions

 - Disrupting neural pathways